 Watercolor is water-soluble paint.
 Today, most manufactures use a gummy base with pigment, to hold the paint together.
-However, it was not always this easy to for artists Throughout history, people have used natural pigments from fruits, like berries to get color for their painting.
+However, throughout history, people used natural pigments from fruits (like berries) to get color for their painting.

 The reason why watercolor paper was designed is because the hot and cold press applied to the paper will prevent it from bending while you paint.
-Although, it is still recommended to use tape on the corner of your paper to hold painted paper down.
-The paper rise the water is not applies evenly throughout, so it is better to be safe and use caution to preserve the painting.
+It is still recommended to use tape on the corner of your paper to hold painted paper down.
+The paper rises when the water is not applied evenly throughout, so it is better to be safe and use caution to preserve the painting.

 Hot pressed paper is smooth with no texture.
 This means that water dries at a slower rate.
 It is best to use hot-pressed paper when you want to blend colors on the paper (for example, the components that make up a sunset are often blended together).
 It is believed that colors will also appear more vibrant on hot press paper.
 For example, teal and orange will appear stronger.